10-złoty note

-The 10 Polish Złotych note is the lowest value złoty banknote and has been used since the redenomination of the złoty in 1995.
+The Polish 10-złoty note is the lowest value złoty banknote and has been used since the redenomination of the złoty in 1995.

 The note is used as the sole currency in Poland, a country with a population of about 38 million.

 It is the smallest note, measuring 120×60mm with a dark brown and green colour scheme.

-The ten złotych note features a portrait of Duke Mieszko I in the obverse centre area, while the reverse depicts a denar, a silver coin from Mieszko I's reign.
+The ten-złoty note features a portrait of Duke Mieszko I in the obverse centre area, while the reverse depicts a denar, a silver coin from Mieszko I's reign.

 The banknote is protected with multiple security features, like watermarks and microprinting, which document its authenticity.

-The ten złotych note has been used since 1794, along with the rest of the first złoty banknotes, although there were some temporary discontinuations in its usage.
+The ten-złoty note has been used since 1794, along with the rest of the first złoty banknotes, although there were some temporary discontinuations in its usage.

 History

 First złoty banknotes

 In 1794, treasury notes were issued in denominations of 5 and 10 groszy, 1, 4, 5, 10, 25, 50, 100, 500 and 1000 złotych.
 The Duchy of Warsaw issued notes for 1, 2 and 5 talarów.

 In 1824, the Bank Kassowy Królestwa Polskiego issued notes for 10, 50 and 100 złotych.
 The Bank Polski issued notes dated 1830 and 1831 in denominations of 1, 5, 50 and 100 złotych, whilst assignats for 200 and 500 złotych were issued during the insurrection of 1831.
 From 1841, the Bank Polski issued notes denominated in roubles.